PrecisionNutrition/pndev/README.md

 you can safely re-run the `pndev prepare` command every time you want to reset your database

+Optionally you can also pass a `pndev prepare -b` that will restore a bigger database with customer data.

 ### Ps

 Print status of all docker services